pyarmak/entrada-1x-docs/user/docs/users/create.md

 **Account Status:** You can enter active or disabled in this column, you'll be able to change this setting in UI after the user is created.
 **Access Start:** Unix timestamp (e.g. 1512086400) or date-time format (2017-12-01 12:35) are accepted.
 **Access Finish:** Unix timestamp (e.g. 1512086400) or date-time format (2017-12-01 12:35) are accepted.
-**Department:**  To enter a department affiliation for a user you must have department's Entrada id code.
+**Department:**  To enter a department affiliation for a user you must have department's Elentra id code.
 This is information you can request from a developer or you can find it by looking at a url.
 To discover the department id for yourself, you must be able to access Admin>System Settings.
 When you do, click on the name of the organisation you are working with and then click Departments in the left sidebar.
 Click on a department name and when the page for that department displays the url will include the department id at the end.
 **Password:** Passwords can be set using an import but we recommend only importing existing passwords if you exported them from elsewhere.
 **Salt:** This is a way to make a password more secure.
 It is recommended that you use this field only if you've exported a list of users and already have the salt information (and the password).
 **Prefix:**  Accepted prefixes are Dr., Mr., Mrs., Ms., Prof., Assoc.
 Prof., and Asst.
 Prof.